Home /Blog / Essential Items for a More Comfortable Day on the Water

 1. The Right PFD

-Even though personal floatation devices (PFDs) come in a ton of colors, your choice should emphasize fit and feel, not fashion.
-First and foremost, the role of a PFD is to keep you safe in the water — especially in the event of an unexpected challenge like cold water shock, strong currents or injury.
-Luckily, modern PFDs are also designed with comfort and mobility in mind.
-They allow for full range of motion while paddling and provide additional features like pockets for sunscreen and snacks and/or tabs to attach important equipment.
+Your PFD choice should emphasize fit and feel, not fashion.
+First and foremost, a PFD keeps you safe — especially in the event of cold water shock, strong currents, or injury.
+Modern PFDs are also designed with comfort and mobility in mind, allowing full range of motion while paddling and offering useful features like pockets and attachment tabs.

 What to Look For:

-- Buoyancy: Make sure the PFD provides enough buoyancy to keep you afloat based on your body weight and water conditions.
+• Buoyancy: Make sure it provides enough flotation for your body weight and water conditions.

 Top Picks:

-- Astral Greenjacket PFD - Best for whitewater/sea kayaking.
-PVC-free gaia and polyethylene (PE) foam with nylon shell and liner.
+1. Astral Greenjacket PFD — Best for whitewater and sea kayaking.
+PVC-free Gaia and PE foam with a nylon shell and liner.

-- Stohlquist Fit PFD - Top pick for affordability (and approved by the U.S. Coast Guard) while still offering high mobility for boaters.
-Lightweight PE buoyancy foam with a 200D nylon outer shell.
+2. Stohlquist Fit PFD — Top pick for value.
+U.S. Coast Guard approved with high mobility, lightweight PE foam, and a 200D nylon outer shell.

-- NRS Chinook PFD - A top pick for kayak anglers featuring attachments like a rod holder loop and five front pockets for fishing accessories.
-Outer fabric: 400-denier ripstop nylon.
+3. NRS Chinook PFD — Built for kayak anglers, with a rod holder loop and five front pockets.
+400-denier ripstop nylon outer fabric.

-- Stohlquist Piseas PFD - “Full metal jacket cool” with a variety of pockets for convenience and open sides for ventilation.
-420 denier Cordura® outer shell with 210 denier oxford liner.
+4. Stohlquist Piseas PFD — Multiple pockets and open sides for ventilation.
+420-denier Cordura® shell with 210-denier oxford liner.

-- Astral Layla Women's PFD - Designed to provide a comfortable — and super soft — fit for women, featuring organic kapok, PVC-free gaia and PE foam with a denier ripstop nylon shell.
+5. Astral Layla Women's PFD — Designed for a comfortable, soft fit for women.
+Organic kapok, PVC-free Gaia and PE foam with a ripstop nylon shell.

 2. A Quality Paddle

-On average, it takes a stroke rate of 60 strokes per minute to move a kayak three miles per hour.
-That means for just 10 minutes on the water, the average paddler swings their paddle 600 times, moving about 6,000 gallons of water.
-Doing that with a heavy, oversized or improperly fitted paddle can make for a miserable day on the water and many sore days after.
-High-quality paddles offer control and stability in various water conditions, prevent strain and (even better) reduce the amount of energy expended per stroke.
+At a stroke rate of 60 strokes per minute, a paddler moving at three miles per hour swings their paddle 600 times in just 10 minutes — moving roughly 6,000 gallons of water.
+Doing that with a heavy, oversized, or poorly fitted paddle makes for a miserable day and sore days after.
+A quality paddle improves control, reduces strain, and cuts the energy cost of every stroke.

 What to Look For:

-- Blade shape and size: Symmetrical blades are good for whitewater, while asymmetrical are better for recreational kayaking.
+• Blade shape: Symmetrical blades suit whitewater; asymmetrical blades are better for recreational paddling.

-- Material: A paddle’s construction can affect performance and price.
-Aluminum and plastic, while more affordable, are heavier.
-Carbon fiber is the lightest (but most expensive).
-Fiberglass offers a good balance between cost and weight.
+• Material: Aluminum and plastic are affordable but heavier.
+Carbon fiber is the lightest (and most expensive).
+Fiberglass offers a solid middle ground.

 Top Picks:

-- Bending Branches Angler Navigator Hybrid Paddle – A favorite of some of the ARC staff due to its light weight (28 ounces!), performance and looks.
+1. Bending Branches Angler Navigator Hybrid Paddle — A staff favorite for its light weight (28 oz), performance, and looks.

-- Aqua Bound Manta Ray Hybrid Kayak Paddle - Ideal for flatwater, racing and kayak fishing.
-Fiberglass-reinforced nylon blades — oversized for better horsepower and control.
+2. Aqua Bound Manta Ray Hybrid Kayak Paddle — Ideal for flatwater, racing, and fishing.
+Fiberglass-reinforced nylon blades sized for power and control.

-- Bending Branches Loon Canoe Paddle - Love canoeing?
-This one comes close to being a perfect canoe paddle, featuring a classic palm grip and solid basswood shaft.
+3. Bending Branches Loon Canoe Paddle — A near-perfect canoe paddle with a classic palm grip and solid basswood shaft.

-- Bending Branches Sunrise Kayak Paddle - Best value you’ll find for a fiberglass shaft.
-Plus, it’s super lightweight at only 35 ounces!
+4. Bending Branches Sunrise Kayak Paddle — Best value in a fiberglass shaft.
+Lightweight at just 35 oz.

-- Old Town Standard T-Grip Canoe Paddle - Super durable, low-maintenance canoe paddle with a high-impact polypropylene blade and full-clad aluminum shaft.
+5. Old Town Standard T-Grip Canoe Paddle — Durable and low-maintenance, with a high-impact polypropylene blade and full-clad aluminum shaft.

-- Werner Desperado Cf Whitewater Paddle - Designed for efficient paddling and better for the environment!
-Carbon fiber reinforced injection molded blades are made with recycled material.
+6. Werner Desperado CF Whitewater Paddle — Carbon fiber reinforced blades made with recycled material.
+Efficient and environmentally conscious.

 3. Gloves